Choosing Employee Health Benefits

 Understand Your Benefits

 Technical jargon on insurance papers can be confusing, but would you rather wade through it now or miss out on important benefits when you're sick?
 Take time now to figure out which procedures are covered, where you can get treatment and how much deductible you'll owe.
-Don't be like 73 percent of employees who don't understand their health insurance benefits.

 Know What's Changing

-Maybe your employer now offers Health Savings Accounts or dental insurance.
-These benefit changes could help you stay healthy.
+Maybe your employer now offers Health Savings Accounts or dental insurance; these benefit changes could help you stay healthy.
 Unlike 64 percent of employees who don't take time to understand their benefit changes, you can ask about changes and understand them.

 Select Partners for Long-Term Health

 Now's the time to switch coverage options if you want to switch doctors or pharmacies.
 While you're inspecting your benefits package, make sure your preferred hospital and lab is covered, too.
-Your healthcare team partner with you for long-term health, so take time to ensure you can see your preferred partners.

 Save Money